Table of Contents

 What Socks and Gloves to Wear Cross Country Skiing?

 You will need a pair of ultra lightweight socks even if you have cold feet.
 Thick socks are not ideal, because the heavier the socks are (such as wool or similar fabrics), the more moisture they will hold, causing blisters on or around your feet, even during the winter months.
 Try to go for lengths that are above your ankle, to avoid snow getting into your feet.
-The more active and mobile you are out there in the snow, the warmer your toes will be.
-You may also consider buying boot covers for added protection for your feet, particularly on windy days, or if you have a lot of standing around to do.
+The more active and mobile you are out there on the trail, the warmer your toes will be.
+You may also consider buying boot covers for added protection for your feet, particularly on windy and cold days, or if you have a lot of standing around to do.
 Some skiers also prefer neoprene covers (instead of standard boot covers) that look more professional and presentable, and can be used with both – classic or skate boots.

 Since cross country skiing is an aerobic activity, it generally doesn’t require too many clothes to keep you warm.
 A lot of heat is meant to be produced by your body as well.
 The trick is to wear limited items in layering that are of appropriate quality and fabric.
 This will help you maintain your body heat and temperature as you increase your activity levels or even when you slow down.